How to Go Down on a Woman (Cunnilingus)

 - She may become more and more wet; secretions will flow

-- Some women stop moving at all as their orgasm approaches
+- Some women stop moving as their orgasm approaches

 Once orgasm is inevitable, many people it is best to stay with a single stroke and continue to do whatever you are doing.
 Do not experiment with a new stroke -- it often interrupts her arousal.